 If you are fined by the Independent Decision-making Body or a Tribunal, you must pay the fine by the due date.
 If you do not, your failure to pay is likely to be treated as professional misconduct and may lead to further disciplinary proceedings against you.

 If the concern about you gets as far as a Disciplinary Tribunal it is very important that you either attend or send in written representations for the panel to consider.
 If you don't, the panel is unlikely to be able to fully assess your side of the story.

 Decisions made by the Independent Decision-making Body or staff following an investigation

 You do not have the right to appeal a decision by the Independent Decision-making Body, or a member of our staff, to pass the case about you on to the Bar Tribunals and Adjudication Service to arrange a disciplinary hearing.
-However, we can look again at the decision if you have new evidence we have not seen before or for another good reason.
+However, we may be able to look at a decision again where new evidence we have not seen before comes to our attention or for another good reason.
 This might be, for example, where staff or a panel of the Independent Decision-making Body made a mistake and did not look properly at existing evidence or parts of the concern or where case law was not taken properly into account.
 We cannot look again at the decision just because you disagree with it.

 You do however have the right to appeal a decision by the Independent Decision-making Body to fine you or give you a formal warning under our administrative sanctions system.
-It costs £100 to request an appeal (this can generally be refunded if you are successful) and you must ask for it within 28 days of the date of the letter informing you of the fine/written warning.
+It costs £100 to request an appeal (this can generally be refunded if you are successful) and you must make the request within 28 days of the date of the letter informing you of the fine/written warning.